So the year is nearly over. Everyone’s prepared for the holiday season.

 A celebration is about getting people together for a special purpose.
 Even though people communicate at work all year long, few really take the time to connect.
 If you had to hire in panic mode, it might be time to focus on relations.

 Strong relationships are the #1 element in the foundation of a cohesive group.
-Throwing a little party, bringing a cake in or just having a few drinks can create a positive environment for the team members.
+Throwing a little party, bringing a cake in or just having a few drinks can promote positivity at work for the team members.
 It opens the door to more relaxed conversations.

 Celebrate team success to make people feel valued